In this article:

 - Your interest rate

-It's important to remember that once you're out of credit card debt, you can go back to using your credit cards—but with caution.
-Using a credit card for purchases can have many benefits, including earning rewards and purchase protections.
-As long as you're cautious about building up debt again.
+Once you're out of credit card debt, you can go back to using your credit cards—but with more sensitivity and awareness.
+Using a credit card for purchases can have many benefits, including travel rewards and purchase protection, as long as you're cautious about building up debt again.
 Let your experience paying off credit card balances remind you of how hard you worked to be debt-free, and motivate you to stay that way.